Watch Sugar Gliders Flight

 To ensure stability and control during flight, sugar gliders’ patagium is supported by elongated finger bones called phalanges.
 These specialized bones provide a framework for the wing membrane and enable it to maintain its shape while in motion.
 With these adaptations, sugar gliders can navigate their way through complex forest environments with agility and precision.

-See also Do Sugar Gliders Make Noise
+See also Do Sugar Gliders Recognize Their Owners

 Impressive Wingspan